16mdiqbal/cron-job-backend/README.md

   - If a job is triggered after its `end_date`, it is **auto-paused** and removed from the scheduler.
 - **Weekly reminders:**
   - A Monday (JST) scheduler job creates in-app reminders for jobs ending in ≤ 30 days.
-  - Slack delivery is intentionally deferred; notifications are currently in-app.
+  - If Slack is enabled in Settings, the same reminders are also sent to Slack.

 ## Key APIs